 Build Rapport

 Last, but definitely not least, build rapport.
-If you are at a new school, build relationships with all staff and students.
+If you are at a new school or starting a new teaching job, build relationships with all staff and students.
 You know how they say that “It takes a village to raise a child.”?
 It surely takes a village to teach all of those children in a school building.

 If you are teaching a new grade level, get to know the new teachers you are working with.
 Maybe you’ll make a new teacher bestie!